Alaina E. Roberts

 Research Interests

-My research focuses on the intersection of Black and Native American history from the nineteenth century to the modern day with particular attention to identity, settler colonialism, and anti-Blackness.
-This specialization stems from my own family history: my paternal ancestors were Black and Native people enslaved in the Chickasaw and Choctaw Nations.
+My research focuses on the intersection of Black and Native American history from the nineteenth century to the modern day, particularly the history and legacies of slavery in the Five Tribes of the Southeast, the Cherokee, Chickasaw, Choctaw, Seminole, and Muscogee Creek Nations.
+This specialization stems from my own family history: my paternal ancestors were Black and mixed-race people enslaved in the Chickasaw and Choctaw Nations.

 I’ve written for mainstream outlets like TIME magazine, the Washington Post, and High Country News, and published academic essays in the Western Historical Quarterly, the Journal of the Civil War Era, American Indian Quarterly, Southern Cultures, and the Journal of the Gilded Age and Progressive Era.
 My work has been profiled by CNN, The Atlantic, the New York Times, and the Boston Globe, among other outlets, and I was featured in a docuseries, The Real Wild West, available on Amazon Prime, Curiosity Stream, and Roku.

-I've Been Here All the While was awarded the Stubbendieck Great Plains Distinguished Book Prize by the Center for Great Plains Studies at the University of Nebraska-Lincoln and the Western History Association's John C. Ewers Award and W. Turrentine Jackson Book Prize.
+I've Been Here All the While was awarded the Stubbendieck Great Plains Distinguished Book Prize by the Center for Great Plains Studies at the University of Nebraska-Lincoln, the Sons and Daughters of the United States Middle Passage's Phillis Wheatley Book Prize, and the Western History Association's John C. Ewers Award and W. Turrentine Jackson Book Prize.